 As with any adoptee rights initiative, adoptive parents have an obligation to get involved and help push legislation forward.
 So much of adoption law centers on what benefits adoptive parents, and it’s time for us to change that.
 Let’s talk about how you can get involved in the effort in your own state!

 First, you need to know if your state allows access.
-American Adoption Congress has put together a listing.
-There are national organizations working to effect change, including American Adoption Congress, Adoptee Rights Coalition, and Adoption Alarm Network.
+National organizations are working to effect change, including Adoptee Rights Coalition and Adoption Alarm Network.
 Depending on your state, an initiative may already exist.
 Here is a list by the Adoptee Rights Coalition:

 The White Oak Foundation (Illinois)

-What if you can’t find a current initiative in your state?
-American Adoption Congress has tips on creating a group, talking with legislators (including a script), and getting media involved.
+What if you can’t find a current initiative for birth certificates in your state?
+There are tips on creating a group, talking with legislators (including a script), and getting media involved.
 It only takes one person to start and like a snowball, your efforts can gain traction and numbers.

-He began his search to get medical information for his daughters.
-“I petitioned the Rhode Island court to open the records (accompanied by my wife, both adoptive parents, AND a note from the doctor detailing how important it was to gather any and all info for my daughters’ treatment).
+He began his search to get medical information and birth certificates for his daughters.
+“I petitioned the Rhode Island court to open the records and birth certificates (accompanied by my wife, both adoptive parents, AND a note from the doctor detailing how important it was to gather any info for my daughters’ treatment).
 I was given tiny little tiny bits of info.
 Dates of death for my bio grandparents (and causes of).
 Judge did NOT feel it was worth giving me the OBC.
 My search took off from there . . . every step led to a dead end.
 And eventually a deep depression for me.
-What started out as needing medical answers for the kids turned into a need to “know me.”
-Finally, RI changed their laws and I was able to get my hands on my OBC within days of them being released.
+What started as needing medical answers for the kids turned into a need to “know me.”
+Finally, RI changed its laws and I was able to get my hands on my OBC within days of them being released.
 I finally had a name.
 The day my OBC arrived, I called my wife.
 She recalls I was sobbing incoherently.
 It was such a tremendous weight lifted off my shoulders.”